Table of Contents

 You must do this within 3 days of signing up.
 Then you’ll be given 10 free spins, each worth 10p, on the Book of Dead game.
 Once you’ve accepted the offer, you must use the free spins within 3 days.
 At the end of those 3 days, your spins will expire.

-However, at the end of the offer it says: “General promotional and website Terms and Conditions also apply.”
+However, at the end of the offer, it says: – “General promotional and website Terms and Conditions also apply.”

 So, now things are less clear.